UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 This is a strand consisting of a single *domain*, which is a portion of a strand contiguous on a single helix.
 Later we will add *crossovers* to connect multiple domains on different helices into a single strand, but for now we simply draw the domains.

 By default, strands are not scaffolds, meaning they are part of a design that doesn't represent DNA origami, or they are a DNA origami staple.
-To make this strand a scaffold, right click the strand and select "set as scaffold"
+To make this strand a scaffold, right-click the strand and select "set as scaffold"

 ![](images/set_scaffold.png)